darkfrostx-cmd/AION/README.md

 # AION

-Utilities for interacting with the Hugging Face Hub, Hugging Face Spaces, and Cloudflare services.
+Utilities for interacting with Hugging Face repositories and Cloudflare services.

 ## Features
-- **Hugging Face client** for listing models, retrieving model metadata, and downloading files from repositories.
+- **Hugging Face repository client** for listing models, retrieving cross-repository metadata, exploring file trees, and downloading artifacts pinned to revisions.
-- **Hugging Face Space client** with CLI helpers tailored to `darkfrostx/neuro-mechanism-backend` and `darkfrostx/ssra-auditor` plus reusable payload templates.
+- **Repository-centric CLI** that surfaces the Hub helpers through commands such as `repo-info`, `repo-files`, and `download`.
-- **Cloudflare client** for listing zones and working with Workers KV namespaces.
+- **Cloudflare client** for listing zones and managing Workers KV namespaces from the same toolbox.
-- **Command line interface** that wires all clients together for quick manual usage.
-- **Cloudflare Worker scaffold** that proxies `/neuro/*` and `/auditor/*` routes to the Spaces, ready for Wrangler deploys.
+- **Cloudflare Worker scaffold** that proxies repository metadata, file listings, and raw file fetches for pre-configured Hugging Face repos.

 ## Installation
 The project only depends on the Python standard library.
 Clone the repository and run the CLI with Python 3.9+: